easegress-io/easegress/README.md

 ### Add Another Pipeline

-Now let's add another pipeline, it will get the address of a RSS feed from the request, read the RSS feed, build the article list into a Slack message, and then send it to Slack.
+Now let's add another pipeline, it will get the address of an RSS feed from the request, read the RSS feed, build the article list into a Slack message, and then send it to Slack.
 But before creating the pipeline, please follow [this document](https://api.slack.com/messaging/webhooks) to create your own Slack